 6. Boost creative skills: Art is a domain where children can use their active imagination productively.
 According to the US-based International Child Art Foundation, children who are exposed to art acquires the special ability to think creatively, be original and discover new things.

 7. Nurture problem-solving skills: Dealing with an artistic challenge helps develop problem-solving skills.
 Planning and executing a creative project require children to make choices and take decisions.
-Working independently, evaluating their own decisions and, perhaps, changing them sharpens critical thinking and problem-solving abilities.
+Working independently, evaluating their own decisions, and, perhaps, changing them sharpens critical thinking and problem-solving abilities.

 8. Foster social skills: Working together on creative activities gives children an opportunity to share and interact with each other.
-Also, putting materials away and cleaning up after they are through with their activity, help children learn about team work and being responsible.
+Also, putting materials away and cleaning up after they are through with their activity, help children learn about teamwork and being responsible.

 9. Adapt to changes: There is no right or wrong way of exploring one's creativity.
 After drawing a picture or painting an image, often, children would look at their work, contemplate and make changes.
 This helps them learn to make and accept changes, and adjust to them.

 Integrating art with other subjects improves the quality of learning.
 Art engages children more than textbook learning as it is immersive and fun.
 Creating or observing art helps children absorb concepts better.
-For instance, if young children are made to draw and colour numbers, they are be able to memorise them more easily.
+For instance, if young children are made to draw and color numbers, they are able to memorize them more easily.
 Art can aid in developing language skills too.
 For example, students can be taught a new word, for example, umbrella, and be made to draw it.
 This also helps sharpen observation skills.

 Finally, art and craft are a good way for children to understand themselves and the world around them.
 It's also a great way for parents and children to bond with each other.
 So, this weekend, get lost in the world of art together with your child.